strvcom/android-chat-component/firestore_queries.md

 ```

 #### Setting a message as read
-If a user sees a message, an appropriate document in the `seen` collection needs to be updated.
+If a user sees a message, the appropriate document in the `seen` collection needs to be updated.
 This is the function I'm using to achieve that
 ```
 fun setMessageAsRead() {